120 knitting stitch patterns

-Start with our knitting stitch patterns for beginners, where you can learn the foundation stitches that every new knitter needs to know, then move on to beautiful textures, decorative stitches and more.
-Next, check out our knit and purl stitch patterns – you'll be amazed how many stylish combinations can be created from these two simple stitches.
+Start with our knitting stitches for beginners, where you can learn the foundation stitches that every new knitter needs to know, then move on to beautiful textures, decorative stitches and more.

 If you're a garment knitter then you need our moss and rib stitch patterns.
 Perfect for cuffs and collars, they're a great way to add a sophisticated touch to any project.
 You'll never want to use a plain 2x2 rib again!